AstreaTSS/PYTHIAWebsite/docs/server_setup.md

     - You can use multiple words or a single word as a trigger.
     - Triggers are case-insensitive in terms of how they're triggered, so "oven" and "Oven" will act the same.
     - Trigger detection is _not_ word-bound, so "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
-    - If you need multiple triggers, take a look at aliases, described later.
+    - If you need multiple triggers, look at aliases, described later.

 Specify those and press send - you should get a message able how that was done successfully!